tentsu/Lauta/README.md

 * Deleting threads (by owner only?)
 * If no title, show beginning of the post as title
 * Anchor links to posts
+* Error handling
+* "Quoting" post
 * Get rid of the only template file (embed it to the app.js)?
 * <a href="https://github.com/johnpapa/angularjs-styleguide">Commenting, commenting... </a>
-* Styling.
-Yes, very much styling
+* CSS.
+Yes, very much CSS